-Thinning outer third of eyebrows

 When your thyroid gets the message from your pituitary to make thyroid hormone it makes T4, this is the inactive form, it then needs to be converted into T3 to be utilized by the body.
-Sometimes this conversion step is where the error comes in to play.
+Sometimes this conversion step is where the error comes into play.

 One area I see issues with conversion frequently is poor gut health.
 A healthy gut is crucial for optimal conversion of T4 to T3.

 Another area where things can go wrong is with THBG which stands for thyroid hormone binding globulin.
 If your level of THBG is too high, your thyroid hormone will get bound up.
-Think of it as being wrapped up in a rope or handcuffs, it’s not going to work that way is it?!
+Think of it as being wrapped up in a rope or handcuffs, it’s not going to work that way, is it?!

 This is why you need to look at the free forms of the hormones when testing for signs of thyroid disorder.
-What that means it’s free and floating around, ready and raring to go and be used.
+What that means is it’s free and floating around, ready and raring to go and be used.